Times are changing and ownership will have to revamp the old school way that they managed players of the past.

 Steelers fans want Pittsburgh to continue to just deal with Brown’s diva antics because the production he provides outweighs all of his egotistical follies.
 They couldn’t imagine life without Brown.

-@AB84 Yo @steelers DO NOT LISTEN to this.
+Yo @steelers DO NOT LISTEN to this.
 I hear @AB84.
 I hear his frustration.
 But he is TOO GREAT to let go over this.
 Y’all are grown men.
 Work it out.
 Find a way.
 Because you don’t just replace AB.
 Damnit, y’all got me riled up on my sick day.
+I’m suppose to be resting.#Damn!

 But let Brown tell it, and they might have to.
 In AB’s eyes, the relationship with the Black and Yellow is irreconcilable.
 Fans can blame Brown for getting paid, but this situation reflects poorly on Tomlin and his deteriorating relationship with his two-star players.
 It also weakened the belief that the Pittsburgh brass has been the most progressive, socially conscious and player friendly ownership in the league.